axibase/atsd/search/synonyms.md

 ```

 Searching for 'money' keyword matches series containing either the keyword itself or its alias ('money' or 'currency').
-The same results will be displayed if the 'currency' keyword is searched as well.
+The same results are displayed if the 'currency' keyword is searched as well.

 * The word 'location' has four synonyms.